micaelajuarez/search-engine-challenge/README.md

 # search-engine-challenge
-Command-line-driven text search engine for a code challenge.
+Command-line-driven text search engine made for a code challenge.